acme-studios/cf-radar-url-scanner/README.md

 # RadarScan

-A modern URL security scanner powered by Cloudflare Radar.
+A URL security scanner powered by Cloudflare Radar.
 Scan any URL for security threats, analyze network behavior, and generate comprehensive PDF reports.

 ## Architecture